 You can type double, or triple digits fractions by choosing Up to two digits, Up to three digits respectively.
 And if you want to enter a fraction like 3/14, then make the type Up to two digits.
 Similarly, if you wish to display a fraction like 3/123, then choose the type to Up to three digits.

-2 Methods to Make Fractions Smaller in Excel
+How to Make Fractions Smaller in Excel : 2 Methods

 If we write fractions in smaller characters, it looks like real mathematical expressions.
 We haven’t any way that can make all the fractions smaller.
 However, the following 2 ways will come in handy enough for your real-life purpose.